keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 ## Materials and Preparation

+ -  A computer with the [Arduino IDE](https://www.arduino.cc/en/Guide/Environment) (recommended) installed
- -  A microcontroller with at least 1 analog input pin, such as an Arduino [Uno](https://www.arduino.cc/en/Main/arduinoBoardUno&gt) or [Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano)
+ -  A microcontroller with at least 1 analog input pin, such as an [Arduino](https://www.arduino.cc/en/Main/Products) (recommended) [Uno](https://www.arduino.cc/en/Main/arduinoBoardUno&gt) or [Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano), and its USB cable
  -  A sensor with conductive traces for 2-terminal sensing
  -  A 10-kΩ or similar through-hole resistor of known value